tel: +48 22 499 98 98

 Don't know what to buy?

-Give us a call tel: +48 22 499 98 98 or write through contact form on the contact page.
-You can check the mass and the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or get in touch through form on our website.
+You can check the lifting capacity and the appearance of neodymium magnets in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.